What is SPF Record – How to Create SPF Record

-The GlockApps SPF Flattener:
+The GlockApps SPF Record Validator:

-– checks if the SPF record syntax is correct;
+- Performs an SPF record syntax check

 GlockApps Spam Testing for Marketers and Agencies

-Scan your emails through all the major spam filters before you send.
+Scan your emails through all the major spam filters before you send them.

-Get actionable tips for improving your delivery rate for every email you send.
+Get actionable tips for improving the delivery rate of every email you send.

-Improve your overall email performance by ensuring more emails are being delivered.
+Improve your overall email performance by delivering more emails to the inbox.